cocos/cocos-docs/en/advanced-topics/java-reflection.md

 # How to Call Java methods using JavaScript on Android

-> This document is based on v2.x.
-It may change slightly with Cocos Creator 3.0 and will be updated as soon as possible.

 With the Cocos Creator Android build, developers can call Java static methods directly in JavaScript.
 Doing so is very simple:

 ```js